Mata Mansa Devi Mandir: Neglect after independence of India

 After the merger of Princely states into PEPSU the Patronage of State Govt. ended and the temples remained neglected.
 The Raja of Manimajra then appointed pujari as ‘khidmatuzar’ to serve this temple whose duty was to worship the deity of the temple.

 After the merger of princely State into PEPSU these pujaris became independent in the matter of controlling and managing the affairs of the temple and the land attached to the temple.
 They could neither maintain this temple nor provide necessary facilities to the visiting devotees and thus the condition of the temple deteriorated day by day.
-So much so that there were no proper arrangements for pilgrims visiting the temple during Navaratra melas.

 Formation of Shri Mata Mansa Devi Shrine Board (SMMDSB)

 As a result of the neglect, the Government of Haryana took over the temple and set up the "Shri Mata Mansa Devi Shrine Board (SMMDSB) Panchkula" trust to manage the temple.
-The complex was in awfully neglected condition till the establishment of the SMMDSB trust.
-Because of the popularity of the temple for its religious and historical significance and also for fulfilling the wishes of the lakhs of devotees thronging to the complex, the Government of Haryana by an enactment (Haryana Act No. 14 of 1991) christened as "Shri Mata Mansa Devi Shrine Act (1991)" took over the control of this temple to provide for better infrastructure development, management, administration and governance of Shri Mata Mansa Devi Shrine and its endowments including lands and buildings attached to the Shrine.
+The Government of Haryana by an enactment (Haryana Act No. 14 of 1991) christened as "Shri Mata Mansa Devi Shrine Act (1991)" took over the control of this temple to provide for better infrastructure development, management, administration and governance of Shri Mata Mansa Devi Shrine and its endowments including lands and buildings attached to the Shrine.
 A Shrine Board with Chief Minister of Haryana as chairman was constituted for running of the Temple and preserving the heritage of the region.

 SMMDSB also manages the Chandi Mandir after which both the Chandigarh city and Chandimandir Cantonment are named.